Key takeaways

 Your rate is fixed

 Your term deposit rate won't change.
 This means it won't go down.
-But in a period of rising rates you can miss out on better returns.
+But in a period of rising rates, it also won't go up.

 Let's say you locked in a 3% term deposit for 24 months and then rates started rising.
-Now your bank is advertising a term deposit rate of 5%.
-You would miss out on a higher return.
+Now your bank is advertising a term deposit rate of 4%.
+You would be locked into the lower rate until your term deposit ends.

 Watch out for automatic rollover